jeromeguillaume/konnect-keycloak-portal-dcr/README.md

 see in [notes.txt](notes.txt) example of commands to call directly Keycloak APIs

 ## Credits
-Thanks to `Kong Gateway plugins` built by Chris Gough
+Thanks to Chris Gough, who designed the `Kong Gateway plugins`